ZeroChaos-/blue_hydra/README.md

 ## Configuring Options

+The config file `blue_hydra.yml` is located in the install directory, unless /etc/blue_hydra exists, then it is in /etc/blue_hydra.
 The config file is located in `/opt/pwnix/data/blue_hydra/blue_hydra.yml` on Pwnie devices.
-On systems which do no have the /opt/pwnix/data directory the service will default to looking in the root of the services directory (where this README file is located.
-It will still be called `blue_hydra.yml`

 The following options can be set: